IBM/decentralized-energy-fabric-on-IBP20/README.md

 1. The Blockchain Operator clones the GitHub repo with the Decentralized Energy smart contract.
 2. The Blockchain Operator uses the IBM Blockchain VSCode Extension to package the smart contract.
 3. The Blockchain Operator creates a IBM Blockchain Platform 2Install chaincode on the peer node.
-4. The IBM Blockchain Platform 2.0 creates a Hyperledger Fabric network onto a IBM Cloud Kubernetes Service, enabling us to install and instantiate the Decentralized Energy smart contract on the network.
+4. The IBM Blockchain Platform creates a Hyperledger Fabric network onto a IBM Cloud Kubernetes Service, enabling us to install and instantiate the Decentralized Energy smart contract on the network.
 5. The Decentralized Energy web app uses the Hyperledger Fabric Node.js SDK to submit transactions to the Hyperledger Fabric network running on IBM Cloud.
 6. The Residents, Banks, and Utility Companies interact with the Decentralized Energy web-app and all transaction details are saved onto the IBM Blockchain Platform, unbeknown to the end-user.

 # Included components
-*   [IBM Blockchain Platform 2.0](https://console.bluemix.net/docs/services/blockchain/howto/ibp-v2-deploy-iks.html#ibp-v2-deploy-iks) Gives you total control of your blockchain network with a user interface that can simplify and accelerate your journey to deploy and manage blockchain components on the IBM Cloud Kubernetes Service.
+*   [IBM Blockchain Platform](https://www.ibm.com/cloud/blockchain-platform) Gives you total control of your blockchain network with a user interface that can simplify and accelerate your journey to deploy and manage blockchain components on the IBM Cloud Kubernetes Service.
 *   [IBM Cloud Kubernetes Service](https://www.ibm.com/cloud/container-service) Creates a cluster of compute hosts and deploys highly available containers.
 A Kubernetes cluster lets you securely manage the resources that you need to quickly deploy, update, and scale applications.
 * [IBM Blockchain Platform Extension for VS Code](https://marketplace.visualstudio.com/items?itemName=IBMBlockchain.ibm-blockchain-platform) Designed to assist users in developing, testing, and deploying smart contracts -- including connecting to Hyperledger Fabric environments.